Mapandan

 The town is known for its yearly Pandan Festival.

 Etymology

 Mapandan (meaning plenty of pandan) got its name from “pandan”, a native palm which grew in abundance in the place at that time.
 The leaves of the pandan add aroma to the cooked rice if cooked with it.
 The leaves are also stripped and woven into mats.

 History

-Mapandan was a former mere Barrio.
-That was former part of Municipality of Mangaldan.

-Being originally a part of the municipality of Mangaldan, Mapandan was also once called “balon baley” which means new town in the local vernacular.
+Mapandan was a former mere barrio part of Municipality of Mangaldan.
+It was also once called “balon baley” which means new town in the local vernacular.